rgreenblatt/ai_alignment_readings/papers.md

 - ok, so actually not that much going on... (probably not very general approach...)

+### PEBBLE: Feedback-Efficient Interactive Reinforcement Learning via Relabeling Experience and Unsupervised Pre-training

+- improving sample efficiency
+- pre-train with unsupervised exploration (intrinsic motivation) prior to building reward model to improve efficiency (how much does this actually matter in practice?)
+- use reward model off-line as well for off-policy training: relabel experience
+- standard preference between clips from teacher
+- why does off-policy matter for improving sample efficiency from perspective of human? (having trained reward model is supposed to fix this...)
+  - claims this improves things a lot
+  - presumably, issue is that on-policy with low sampling rate overfits to reward model
+  - so then reward model generalization is less of an issue when just relabeling previous experiences which are part of the labeled distribution
+- train using SAC for off policy!
+- exact same formulation of reward model loss from learning from human prefs
+- ensemble disagreement basically seems best...
+- not much too this paper, feel like it could have been TL DR...
+- should probably implement something like this for my projs

+### B-Pref: Benchmarking preference-base reinforcement learning

+- benchmark for preference-based RL
+- simulates teachers with varying degrees of irrationality
+- metrics based on robustness to this
+- assumes choices are:
+  - invalid/no ordering
+  - equal
+  - left/right better
+- approach looks like:
+  - have some \delta for rewards too close.
+  - if max trajectory total reward too low, skip
+  - if trajectory total rewards close (within \delta), equal pref
+  - otherwise, find which is better (but with stochastic irrationality model) and finally make mistake with prob \epsilon
+- to find out which is better, rewards are discounted extra and we use \beta irrationality coeff as inverse softmax temperature: everything gets close with small \beta, small differences pulled apart with large \beta (why didn't they just call it softmax temp...)
+- rationality coeff just how 'discerning' agent is (as its softmax temp)
+- consider normalized returns
+- test variety of teachers with/without various failures to check robustness. examples:
+  - myopic has extra discount
+  - stoc likely to mislabel with high temp
+  - etc
+- just compare orig to PEBBLE (same authors, so a touch incestuous, but hey, it's academia...)
+- should probably check this for my projs

+### Active Preference-based learning of reward functions

+- again, active learning, where trajectories selected for labeling
+- trajectory synth
+- assumes fixed d-dimensional feature function and then forces reward function to be inner product of this feature and a learned weight (at least pretty sure \phi is fixed)
+- so this is why this doesn't work in the general case: this model is FAR too constrained (typically we learn reward model as deep function, but this requires a linear reward model on some fixed feature!)
+Maybe possible to learn feature and then re update multipliers?
+  (but it does seem like all the juice is in the reward model...)
+- so probably can't be used for atari/backflip/etc
+- but constrained approach allows for reasoning about bayesian update with uniform prior
+- Ok, so this is basically not general and not useful in practice.
+- but if you can reduce to this case, it is possible to do some well-founded optimization with PRoVen gUaRAnTEes (with cool stuff like volume removal from the hypothesis space)
+- Not reading in more detail, because I now know why this isn't worthwhile

 ## Open Questions in Creating Safe Open-ended AI

 - [https://arxiv.org/abs/2006.07495](https://arxiv.org/abs/2006.07495)